cloudkick/whiskey/README.md

  * **--dependencies STRING** - Specify path to the dependencies file for the process runner.
 More information about the process runner can be found at [PROCESS_RUNNER.md](/cloudkick/whiskey/blob/master/PROCESS_RUNNER.md)
+ * **--only-essential-dependencies** - Only start dependencies required by the tests files which are ran.
+This option is only applicable if `--dependencies` option is used.

 Note: When specifying multiple test a list with the test paths must be quoted, for example: `whiskey --tests "tests/a.js tests/b.js tests/c.js"`